CopernicaMarketingSoftware/Documentation/Publisher/en/personalization-variables.md

 ## Integrations

-You can use information from your integration in smarty.
+You can use information from your integration in a template.
 The available variables depend on the integration that you use.
-You can use the nickname of your integration as the variable name:
+The nickname of your integration is the variable name:

     {$integrationNickname}